 online at fuchsia.dev/fuchsia-src/docs/development/sdk.

-Some individual SDK elements will also provide documentation directly under the
+Some individual IDK elements will also provide documentation directly under the

-path where they are hosted in the SDK.
+path where they are hosted in the IDK.

 Target prebuilts are hosted under